 # Calvin & Hobbes on Environment

-Calvin & Hobbes detested human activities that led to contamination of environment, be it the pollution, the garbage and litter thrown around, deforestation etc.
+Calvin & Hobbes detested human activities that led to contamination of the environment, be it the pollution, the garbage, and litter thrown around, deforestation etc.

 #Calvin & Hobbes on animals